 - 1. Place a spirit level on the center of the base beam. - 2.
-Loosen the lock nut (1) on each leveling foot. - 3.
-Using the wrench, turn the level adjuster nut (2) on each foot while you monitor the spirit level reading.
+Loosen the top nut on each leveling foot. - 3.
+Using an open end wrench, alternately adjust the height of each leveling foot while you monitor the spirit level reading. - 4.
+Rotate the spirit level 90° to verify that the load frame is level side to side and front to back. - 5.
+When the machine is level, tighten the top nut on each leveling foot.